 As for fried, to know how to order, you just need to know what kind of cooking the different terms for fried eggs mean.
 Afterward, I’ll provide a bit of a rundown on how to cook them for yourself, if you are interested.

 The first order of business is to get sunny side up versus over easy confusion out of the way.
-A lot of people are under the impression that a sunny side up egg is an over medium egg or vice versa.
+A lot of people are under the impression that a sunny side up egg is an over easy egg or vice versa.
 Sunny Side up eggs are never flipped over.
 The sunny yolk is “up” and since it is not turned to make contact with the surface of the hot pan, no film forms over it, so it can shine forth in all its sunny glory.
 On the other hand, the “over” part of over easy means that the egg is flipped over.
 Same thing goes for over medium and over hard.
+As well, a sunny side up egg actually has a fully cooked white, whereas an over-easy egg still may still have some runny whites.
+I say this because many people are under the impression that a sunny side up egg and an over easy egg have the same level of cooking, and are only different in looks.

 With that out of the way, the way you order your eggs depends on how much you want the white cooked and how much you want the yolk cooked.
 This distinction does cause some controversy over the precise difference between over-easy and over-medium!
 I’ll go over the preparations in order, and I’ll explain about the controversy along the way.
 What?
 You didn’t know fried eggs were such a contentious subject?
 You bet your undercooked whites they are.